-Next, came Stellar blockchain.
-It was designed to simplify the process of solving low latency issues in remote areas by coming up with its own global payment network for the Internet of Things.
+Next came Stellar blockchain.
+It was designed to simplify the solution of low latency issues in remote areas by coming up with its global payment network for the Internet of Things.

 And so, you can see how the development of one kind of blockchain network can lead to a snowball effect of newly spawned networks.

 Additionally, different networks are designed to solve different industry-specific problems.
-To provide some examples, you might need different blockchains for specific labor unions, community organizations, or government departments.
+To provide some examples, you might need different blockchains for specific labour unions, community organisations, or government departments.

-As the number of different blockchains and distributed ledger networks grow, so too does the need to integrate these networks.
+As the number of different blockchains and distributed ledger networks grows, so does the need to integrate these networks.

 The Solution – Interoperability

-The irony is that blockchain networks were formed to reorganize the world on a community basis, where country borders and currencies wouldn’t create barriers to transactions.
+The irony is that blockchain networks were formed to reorganise the world on a community basis, where country borders and currencies wouldn’t create barriers to transactions.